Bruno Manser: Activism

 Manser gave many lectures in Switzerland and abroad, making connections to people within the European Union and the United Nations.
 As an activist, he visited American and African jungles, staying in various locations for a few weeks.

 He returned almost every year after leaving the Penan to follow up with the logging activities and to provide assistance to the tribe, often entering these areas illegally, crossing the border with Brunei and Kalimantan, Indonesia.
 He discovered that logging conglomerates such as Rimbunan Hijau, Samling, and the WTK Group continued their operations in Sarawak rainforests.
 As a result, Manser organised the Voices for the Borneo Rainforests World Tour after he left the Sarawak forests in 1990.
 Manser, Kelabit activist Anderson Mutang Urud, and two Penan tribe members travelled from Australia to North America, Europe, and Japan.

 On 17 July 1991, during the 17th G7 summit, Manser climbed unaided to the top of a 30-foot high lamp post outside of the summit's media centre in London.
 After reaching the top, he unrolled a banner that displayed a message about the plight of Sarawak rainforests.
 He chained himself to the lamp post for two and a half hours.
 His protest also coincided with protests by Earth First! and the London Rainforest Action Group.
 Police used a hoist to reach the top of the lamp post and cut his chains.
 Manser climbed down the lamp post without force at 1:40 PM.
-He was then taken to the Bow Street police station and held until the summit ended at 6:30 PM, when he was released without being charged with an offense.
+He was then taken to the Bow Street police station and held until the summit ended at 6:30 PM, when he was released without being charged with an offence.

 Later in 1991, Manser set up Bruno Manser Fonds (BMF), a fund designed to help conserve the rainforests and the indigenous population in Sarawak.
 He ran the fund from his home at Heuberg 25, Basel, Switzerland.